Skip to main content

 Step 2: Screen for Prohibited Practices

-The first risk assessment gate is binary: is this system prohibited under Article 5?
-If yes, no amount of compliance engineering will save it.
+The first gate is binary.
+Is this system prohibited under Article 5?
+If the answer is yes, no amount of compliance engineering will rescue it.
 The system must be redesigned or decommissioned.

-Work through the eight categories of prohibited practices systematically:
+So work through the eight categories of prohibited practices one by one:

 Prohibition Checklist